-This itinerary explores the best of Costa Rica's rainforests and coastlines to see the country's fauna and flora at its best.
+This tailor made itinerary explores the best of Costa Rica's rainforests and coastlines to see the country's fauna and flora at its best.

-Designed to introduce the surprising variety of inhabitants Costa Rica offers, this trip visits the lowland forests of Sarapiqui and Los Quetzales National Park which encompasses three types of rainforest in the Talamanca Mountains – a renowned birding destination.
-Travelling to the Pacific side of the watershed, you will discover the outstanding biodiversity of Monteverde’s cloud forests holding some 2,000 plant species, 400 bird species and more than 100 species of mammal.
+Designed to introduce the surprising variety of inhabitants Costa Rica offers, the trip visits the lowland forests of Sarapiqui and Los Quetzales National Park which encompasses three types of rainforest in the Talamanca Mountains – a renowned birding destination.
+Travelling to the Pacific side of the watershed, you will discover the outstanding biodiversity of Monteverde’s cloud forests which hold some 2,000 plant species, 400 bird species and more than 100 species of mammal.